 4 Graduate of an engineering curriculum of four years or more from a college or university outside the United States that has been evaluated by the Board as equivalent to an EAC ABET-accredited undergraduate engineering program.
 Applicants falling under this category must first have their undergraduate degree evaluated by NCEES Credentials Evaluations, and a copy of the report sent to the Ohio Board.
 Any deficiencies cited in the NCEES evaluation must be remedied in accordance with the Board’s exam guidelines before taking the FE examination.
 FE applications should be submitted to the Ohio Board after the NCEES Credentials Evaluation review is completed.

-For graduates of programs listed in 3 and 4, FE applications should be submitted to the Ohio Board at least 120 days before the anticipated testing date.
+For graduates of programs listed in 3 and 4, FE applications should be submitted online through the licensing portal before the anticipated testing date.
+The online portal will be available as of April 23, 2018.

 If you are not a graduate of an engineering curriculum listed in 1, 2, 3 or 4 above; you are not eligible for examination or registration in Ohio.